SAFEGUARDING – KEEPING YOUR CHILDREN SAFE IN SCHOOL

 Designated Senior Person for Safeguarding Children: KATE LAW

-Deputy Senior Person for Safeguarding Children: NATALIE BARROW
+Deputy Senior Persons for Safeguarding Children: NATALIE BARROW, HANNAH CHESHIRE, MATTHEW LAMPRELL

 Nominated Chilton Governor responsible for Safeguarding /Child Protection: HANNAH CHESHIRE